• Skip to primary navigation

 • Black pepper to taste

-• Bird's eye chilies optional (see note)
+• Bird's eye chilies chopped (optional)

 US Customary - Metric